RichardByrne95/boutique-ado/README.md

         return self.friendly_name
 ```
 3. The relevant models were then registered within the app's 'admin.py' file by, first importing the model(s) using ````from .models import MODEL_NAME```, and then by typing ```admin.site.register(MODEL_NAME)```
-4. The fixtures were then loaded by inputting the command: ```python manage.py loaddata FIXTURE_FILE_NAME``` (with no file extension).
-This was repeated for each fixture.
+4. The fixtures were then loaded by inputting the command: ```python manage.py loaddata FIXTURE_FILE_NAME``` This was repeated for each fixture.

 ### Migrating Changes in Django to the Database